What is Fat Transfer Breast Augmentation?

 - Prepare your home for recovery: Set up your recovery area with comfortable pillows, books, and water.
 Make sure you have all the necessary items within reach, such as pain relievers, ice packs, and your phone.

 - Follow preoperative instructions: Your surgeon will provide specific instructions on how to prepare for the procedure, such as fasting or avoiding alcohol.
-Make sure you follow these instructions carefully to minimize the risk of complications.
+Make sure you follow these instructions carefully to minimise the risk of complications.

 Preparing for fat transfer breast augmentation requires careful planning and attention to detail, but with the right preparation, you can ensure a smooth and successful outcome.